rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 Research showed that the CPU patches previously applied to WLS and FMW Web Tier and Oracle common home directories were not included in run and patch file system.
-On further investigation into the ADOP logfiles, we noticed the prepare file synchronized the file system, but we couldn't see the changes made to the **Oracle\_home** and **FMW\_home** directories during the patching cycle.
+On further investigation into the ADOP logfiles, we noticed the prepare file synchronized the file system, however we couldn't see the changes made to the **Oracle\_home** and **FMW\_home** directories during the patching cycle.

 ### Deduction: